Head Coach Brad Ralph

-Kim lives in Kelowna with his wife Bonnie and they continue to enjoy young daughter Ellie.
+Mallette lives in Kelowna with his wife Susie and their two daughters.

 Skills Coach Kim Gellert

 Orginally from Ontario, Rockets skills coach Kim Gellert has a decorated hockey resume as a former pro player.
 Now a full-time scout with the NHL's Buffalo Sabres, Gellert first joined the Rockets as a skills instructor 2005-06.